How to Change a Flat Tire on a Car Step by Step

 Where to put the jack when changing a tire?

 Place the jack right side up, on a level surface, directly under this spot after you have acquired it.
 Crank until the 'jack spot' and the jack are fixed snugly together.
 Now its time to really start cranking!
 That is if you don't own an electric jack.
 Crank until the tire is about one inch off the ground.
 Any higher than this will cause the car to become unstable because of too much weight on the jack.
-If you are cranking and the jack isn't lifting the car off the ground even though it is fully extended, simply place a flat piece of wood under the jack to provide more height.
+If you are cranking and the jack isn't lifting the car off the ground even though it is fully extended, just place a flat piece of wood under the jack to provide more height.

 Flat Tire Removal